ParticulateSolutions/django-paydirekt/README.md

     ]
 	```

-## What do you need for django-sofortueberweisung?
+## What do you need for django-paydirekt?

 1. An merchant account on paydirekt.de
 2. Django >= 1.5